Technical On-Page SEO

 Structured Data and Rich Results

-Structured data is code that tells search engines exactly what your content represents.
-When implemented correctly, it unlocks rich results.
-These are the enhanced search listings that stand out on the results page.
+Structured data tells search engines exactly what your content represents.
+When implemented correctly, it unlocks rich results — the enhanced listings with star ratings, FAQ dropdowns, pricing, and event details that stand out on the results page.

-Pages with structured data earn more clicks even without ranking higher.
-Rich results take up more visual space in search results and draw the eye.
-A listing with star ratings and pricing information gets more clicks than a plain blue link.
-This is free real estate in search results, and most sites are not using it.
+Rich results earn more clicks even without ranking higher.
+They take up more visual real estate and draw the eye.
+A listing with stars and pricing outperforms a plain blue link every time.
+Most sites are not using this.
+Yours will.

 Common Technical SEO Problems

-When the same content is accessible at multiple URLs, search engines do not know which version to rank.
-This happens with www vs non-www, HTTP vs HTTPS, trailing slashes, URL parameters, and paginated content.
-I consolidate duplicates with canonical tags, redirects, and proper URL structure.
+• Duplicate content — same content at multiple URLs (www vs non-www, HTTP vs HTTPS, trailing slashes).
+I consolidate with canonical tags, redirects, and proper URL structure.

-Images without alt text are invisible to search engines and inaccessible to screen readers.
-Every image on your site should have descriptive alt text that explains what the image shows.
-I audit all images and add meaningful alt attributes that serve both SEO and accessibility.
+• Missing alt text — images without alt attributes are invisible to search engines and screen readers.
+I audit all images and add meaningful descriptions for SEO and accessibility.

 What I Don't Do

-I focus on what I can control and deliver reliably: the technical foundation of your site.
-Get this right and you are giving your content the best possible chance to rank.
+I focus on what I can control: the technical foundation.
+Get this right and your content has the best possible chance to rank.
 Pair it with good content and the links will come.

 Measuring SEO Results

 Technical SEO is not guesswork.
-I track everything with real tools and share the data with you so you can see exactly what is improving.
+I track everything with real tools and share the data with you.

 Built-In, Not Bolted On

 If you have an existing site that needs technical SEO work, I can audit and fix it.
+And when it is time to build or rebuild, my web development process bakes in these fundamentals from the start.
 But the best results come from building it right from the start.

 Get Your Technical SEO Right